 VDH: 1,434,686 total cases of COVID-19 in Virginia, 15,853 deaths

-Virginia’s death total from the virus is at 15,853, 18 more than yesterday.
+Virginia’s death total from the virus is at 15,852, 1 less than yesterday.

 NOTE: VDH only updates cases and testing dashboard Monday through Friday.